-- An ultrasound-guided needle biopsy is an outpatient procedure to obtain a tissue sample of an abnormality discovered on a radiology scan.
+An ultrasound-guided needle biopsy is a medical test used to learn more about a lesion or mass.
+The biopsy is done by using an ultrasound to find the lesion or mass.
 This is one type of "image-guided" biopsy, which combines the use of ultrasound with either a Fine Needle Aspiration or Core Needle Biopsy.

 How is this test performed?

-- The main risk associated with this test is bleeding.
-Generally, there is very little bleeding associated with the procedure, although rarely a hematoma, or pocket of blood, will collect at the site of the biopsy.
-This can be slightly uncomfortable but should resolve over the next few days.
-If there is severe pain following the procedure, you should contact your doctor immediately.
+In some cases, a pocket of blood, or a hematoma, will collect in the area of the biopsy.
+This can be uncomfortable, but should resolve over the next few days.
+If there is severe pain following the procedure, you should contact your provider right away.